 From The Best Casserole Cookbook Ever by Beatrice Ojakangas

-3 tablespoons butter, plus extra for the dish
+3 tablespoons unsalted butter, plus extra for the dish

-6 boneless, skinless chicken breast halves (about 2 pounds total)
+6 boneless, skinless chicken breasts (about 2 pounds total)

 2 cups water